falcosecurity/falco-website/content/en/docs/alerts/channels.md

   url: http://some.url/some/path/
 ```

-Currently only unencrypted HTTP endpoints and valid HTTPS endpoints are supported (i.e. invalid or self signed certificates are not supported).
+Currently, only unencrypted HTTP endpoints and valid HTTPS endpoints are supported (i.e., invalid or self-signed certificates are not supported).

 ## JSON Output